-That Minor Variance Application MV-2022-026 be approved, subject to the following Conditions:
+That Minor Variance Application MV-2022-031 be approved, subject to the following Advisory Comments:

-Clearing conditions:

-- 1. That the variance pertains only to the request as submitted with the application; - 2.
-That the development be substantially in accordance with the information and site plan submitted with the application; and, - 3.
-That failure to comply with and maintain the conditions of the Committee shall render the approval null and void.
+- 1. The variance pertains only to the request as submitted with the application; - 2.
+The development be substantially in accordance with the information submitted with the application; - 3.
+A maximum of one space in the garage be reserved for the purpose of required parking and for no other use; - 4.
+The municipal boulevard is not recognized as a legal parking space pursuant to Zoning By-law 2010-40; - 5.
+The applicant be advised that prior to the issuance of any building permit, compliance will be required with the provisions of the Town's Tree Preservation, Protection, Replacement and Enhancement Policy; - 6.
+The existing swales at property line shall not be affected/ impacted or blocked and changed; and - 7.
+Failure to comply with and maintain the comments of the Committee shall render the approval null and void.

-Advisory comments:

-- 1. That a maximum of one space in the garage be reserved for the purpose of required parking and for no other use; and - 2.
-That the municipal boulevard is not recognized as a legal parking space pursuant to Zoning Bylaw 2010-40.